olamy/jetty-parent-pom/README.md

 - `<jdk.version.minimum>11</jdk.version.minimum>`
 - `<maven.compiler.release>8</maven.compiler.release>`

-There is no need to configure target and release as it will be ignored by compiler (you can of course but it is just ignored)
+There is no need to configure target and release as it will be ignored by compiler because release param has been configured (you can of course but it is just ignored)

 # Maven setup